ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsIPRestrictionsApi.md

 # **UpdateIpRestrictionsSettings**
 > IpRestrictionsWrapper UpdateIpRestrictionsSettings (IpRestrictionsDto? ipRestrictionsDto = null)

-Save the IP restriction settings
+Update the IP restriction settings

-Updates the IP restriction settings with a parameter specified in the request.
+Updates the IP restriction settings with the parameters specified in the request.

 ### Example
 ```csharp